gnugat/knowledge/php/02-oop.md

     class HttpKernel
     {
-        public function handle(Request $request) {}
+        public function handle(Request $request): Response {}
     }
 ```

 #### Tips

-Plumbers do nothing and should be kept short.
+Plumbers do nothing (delegates actions to Doers) and should be kept short.
 It can follow these steps:

 1. validating the input
 2. processing it